Brandon is an entrepreneur and a self-proclaimed digital marketing enthusiast. He enjoys writing about the latest marketing and tech trends.

 We as marketers already know (or should know) that social listening is imperative to any social media marketing campaign.
 If done correctly, it can provide us with tremendous insight into our customers’ likes, dislikes, and overall attitudes about our products or services.

 However, the question needs to be asked—how can we use this valuable information to improve our organization’s entire marketing funnel?
-If we can better understand our customer’ personas, we can improve all facets of our marketing strategy.
+If we can better understand our customers’ personas, we can improve all facets of our marketing strategy.
 This is especially crucial for our social media and PPC ad campaigns.

 Social Listening vs. Social Monitoring